 A shout out to our Betrayal Trauma Recovery Group members.
 They are able to talk to our coaches and other women who are going through this life every day.
 We have sessions multiple times a day in every single time zone.
-Check out the group session schedule at BTR.org, and we’d love to see you in a session today.

 Now we’re going to jump in with me talking about what some people call “hopium”.
 This hope that he will change, or he can change, and how that type of thinking can keep women stuck in an unsafe situation.

 When you say, “work for the outcome that you want”… of all women that I’ve talked to, I’ve never met a woman who doesn’t feel this way, everyone wants a happy safe marriage.
 So, women have already been operating on that for years.
 Where they’re like, “Okay, he can change, I will be patient as he changes, I believe in Christ’s atonement”; they might say that or bring some spiritual things into it.
 So, they’re saying I will be patient, right, because I want this positive outcome.
 The problem with that is in that space of patience they don’t realize that they are unsafe that whole time.

 Prioritize Safety Instead of “Hopium”